maryamsorani2008/Language-Institute-Management-System/README.md

 # Language-Schools-Management-System📚✏️📑.

-1.Our project is about Language Schools management📒🗞️:
+Our project is about Language Schools management📒🗞️:

 Miss.
 Sorani is responsible for the user interface🙇‍♀️🤳.